-Drug Medical Necessity Kebilidi (eladocagene Kebilidi (eladocagene exuparvovec-tneq) may be considered exuparvovec-tneq) medically necessary for the treatment of aromatic L-amino acid decarboxylase (AADC) deficiency when all the following criteria are met: The individual is aged 18 months or older AND Has been diagnosed with AADC deficiency confirmed by the identification of biallelic mutations in the DDC gene AND Has the severe phenotype of AADC deficiency defined as having no motor milestone achievement at baseline and no clinical response to standard of care therapies (e.g., dopamine receptor agonist or pyridoxine) AND Kebilidi (eladocagene exuparvovec-tneq) is being prescribed by or in consultation with a specialist in pediatric neurology, a movement disorder specialist, or clinical geneticist specializing in the management of AADC deficiency AND Has not previously received treatment with a gene therapy AND Does not have neutralizing antibodies to adeno-associated virus serotype 2 (AAV2) AND Kebilidi (eladocagene exuparvovec-tneq) will be administered as a one-time infusion Lenmeldy (atidarsagene Lenmeldy (atidarsagene autotemcel) may be considered autotemcel) medically necessary for the treatment of metachromatic leukodystrophy (MLD) when all the following criteria are met: The individual has been diagnosed with MLD confirmed by ALL the following: Arylsulfatase-A (ARSA) gene activity below the normal range in peripheral blood monopulate calls or fibroblasts range in peripheral blood mononuclear cells or fibroblasts AND Identification of two known or novel disease-causing ARSA alleles AND שוות
+Drug Medical Necessity Kebilidi (eladocagene Kebilidi (eladocagene exuparvovec-tneq) may be considered exuparvovec-tneq) medically necessary for the treatment of aromatic L-amino acid decarboxylase (AADC) deficiency when all the following criteria are met: The individual is aged 18 months or older AND Has been diagnosed with AADC deficiency confirmed by the identification of biallelic mutations in the DDC gene AND Has the severe phenotype of AADC deficiency defined as having no motor milestone achievement at baseline and no clinical response to standard of care therapies (e.g., dopamine receptor agonist or pyridoxine) AND Kebilidi (eladocagene exuparvovec-tneq) is being prescribed by ar in consultation with a specialist in pediatric neurology. or in consultation with a specialist in pediatric neurology, a movement disorder specialist, or clinical geneticist specializing in the management of AADC deficiency AND Has not previously received treatment with a gene therapy AND Does not have neutralizing antibodies to adeno-associated virus serotype 2 (AAV2) AND Kebilidi (eladocagene exuparvovec-tneq) will be administered as a one-time infusion Lenmeldy (atidarsagene Lenmeldy (atidarsagene autotemcel) may be considered autotemcel) medically necessary for the treatment of metachromatic leukodystrophy (MLD) when all the following criteria are met: The individual has been diagnosed with MLD confirmed by ALL the following: Arylsulfatase-A (ARSA) gene activity below the normal range in peripheral blood mononuclear cells or fibroblasts AND Identification of two known or novel disease-causing ARSA alleles AND

 Drug Medical Necessity

 24-hour urine collection shows elevated sulfatide levels

-A AND
+AND

-• Was diagnosed with MLD when they were aged 6 years or
+Was diagnosed with MLD when they were aged 6 years or

 younger

 AND

-• Currently has no clinical signs or symptoms related to their
+Currently has no clinical signs or symptoms related to their

 MLD diagnosis including but not limited to the following:

 Delay in expected achievement of independent standing or

 independent walking

 Documented normal neurological evaluation within the last

 6 months

-( DR
+OR

-• Has been diagnosed with MLD between 30 months and 6 years
+Has been diagnosed with MLD between 30 months and 6 years

 of age

 AND

-• Currently has a Gross Motor Function Classification (GMFC-
+Currently has a Gross Motor Function Classification (GMFC-

 MLD) level of 0 with ataxia or 1

 AND

-• Currently has an intelligence quotient (IQ) of 85 or greater on
+Currently has an intelligence quotient (IQ) of 85 or greater on

 age-appropriate neurodevelopmental testing

-4 AND
+AND

-• Lenmeldy (atidarsagene autotemcel) is being prescribed by or
+Lenmeldy (atidarsagene autotemcel) is being prescribed by or

 in consultation with a neurologist or a prescriber who

 specializes in MLD

-4 AND
+AND

-• Has not previously received treatment with a gene therapy
+Has not previously received treatment with a gene therapy

-4 AND
+AND

-•
+The individual has not previously received treatment with a

 hematopoietic stem cell transplant

-4 AND
+AND

-• Lenmeldy (atidarsagene autotemcel) will be administered as a
+Lenmeldy (atidarsagene autotemcel) will be administered as a

 one-time infusion

-Drug Investigational • Kebilidi (eladocagene Kebilidi (eladocagene exuparvovec-tneq) and Lenmeldy exuparvovec-tneq) (atidarsagene autotemcel) are subject to the product's US
+D rug Investigational • Kebilidi (eladocagene Kebilidi (eladocagene exuparvovec-tneq) and Lenmeldy exuparvovec-tneq) (atidarsagene autotemcel) are subject to the product's US

-D rug Investigational • Lenmeldy (atidarsagene autotemcel) Food and Drug Administration (FDA) dosage and administration prescribing information.
+Drug Investigational Lenmeldy (atidarsagene autotemcel) Food and Drug Administration (FDA) dosage and administration prescribing information.
 All other uses of Kebilidi (eladocagene exuparvovec-tneq) and Lenmeldy (atidarsagene autotemcel) for conditions not outlined in this policy are considered investigational.
 Repeat treatment of Kebilidi (eladocagene exuparvovec-tneq) and Lenmeldy (atidarsagene autotemcel) is considered investigational.